Mitigram/Minigram-Presentation/PITCHME.md

 ---

-### Using a JavaScript module bundler (webpack)
+### Using a JavaScript module bundler

-Most programming languages, like C#, provide a way to import code from one file into another.
+Most programming languages, provide a way to import code from one file into another.

 ```csharp
 using App.Application.Contracts;